JoeBocock/knockt/README.md

 # About Knockt

-Knockt is an API that simulates the processes of vending machine management.
+Knockt is a learning resource API that simulates the processes of vending machines.

+This concept provides a lot of potential to leverage Eloquent relationships and utilise many of the features people often see as ✨*magic*✨.

 This purely exists to demonstrate the features of Laravel out of the box and to be used as a teaching tool for members of my workplace team.
-Feel free to take and adapt this as much as you want.
+I aim to use everything available in Laravel in some capacity while attempting to do it as simply as possible.
+With the previous being said, it should hopefully lead to a great teaching resource eventually.

-As this project continues to grow and be worked on I will update this README endpoint information etc however if I find that it gets too cluttered, I may move it off to another more dedicated site.
+As this project continues to grow and be worked on I will update this README with endpoint information etc however if I find that it gets too cluttered, I may move it off to another more dedicated site.

 -   [Vending Machines](#vending-machines)
 -   [Machine Rows](#rows)